Enterprise-CMCS/managed-care-review/docs/technical-design/launch-darkly-testing-approach.md

 - #### stubFeatureFlags
   This command intercepts all of LD api calls and returns our own response.
-This will remove the need for waiting on actual Launch Darkly API calls to return.
-This command is being used on all specs in `beforeEach` to intercept requests on each test, set up default feature flag values in `featureFlagStore.json` and reset the Launch Darkly feature flag store to default values before each test.
+This will remove the need for waiting on actual LaunchDarkly API calls to return.
+This command is being used on all specs in `beforeEach` to intercept requests on each test, set up default feature flag values in `featureFlagStore.json` and reset the LaunchDarkly feature flag store to default values before each test.
   ```typescript
     describe('rate details', () => {
         beforeEach(() => {